 Erik Earl Larson

-During the 2018-19 season, Erik was a resident artist with Fort Worth Opera where he sang Peter in Humperdinck’s Hansel and Gretel for family performances.
-He was also heavily featured in the company’s pioneering new music initiative – Frontiers – where he sang selections from newly composed operas by Steven Aldridge (The Hatfield-McCoy Triptychs), Paul Fowler (Behold the Man), and Brian Rosen (Death of a Playboy).
-Other performances with Fort Worth Opera included a Gala performance of scenes from La bohème performed with Maestro Joe Illick and Jennifer Rowley.
+During the 2019-2020 season, Erik made debuts with Austin Opera as Count Ceprano in Rigoletto, the Memphis Symphony Orchestra in Orff’s explosive Carmina Burana, and Fort Worth Opera as Marcello in La Boheme, and Peter in Hänsel and Gretel.
+He was further featured in the company’s pioneering new music initiative – Frontiers – where he sang selections from newly composed operas by Steven Aldridge (The Hatfield-McCoy Triptychs), Paul Fowler (Behold the Man), and Brian Rosen (Death of a Playboy).

-Erik has been a young artist with Des Moines Metro Opera, Sarasota Opera, and the Music Academy of the West.
-He studied at the University of Wisconsin-Madison and the Boston University Opera Institute.
-He has received recognition in competition from the Metropolitan Opera National Council Auditions, the Gerda Lissner Foundation Song Competition, and the Giulio Gari FoundationMedia Kit
+Erik has been in the young artist programs at Des Moines Metro Opera, Sarasota Opera, and Music Academy of the West.
+He has received recognition in competitions including the Metropolitan Opera National Council Auditions, the Gerda Lissner Foundation, and the Giulio Gari Foundation.